Cyanide: Food additive

 Because of the high stability of their complexation with iron, ferrocyanides (Sodium ferrocyanide E535, Potassium ferrocyanide E536, and Calcium ferrocyanide E538) do not decompose to lethal levels in the human body and are used in the food industry as, e.g., an anticaking agent in table salt.

 Chemical tests for cyanide

 Cyanide is quantified by potentiometric titration, a method widely used in gold mining.
 It can also be determined by titration with silver ion.

 Some analyses begin with an air-purge of an acidified boiling solution, sweeping the vapors into a basic absorber solution.
 The cyanide salt absorbed in the basic solution is then analyzed.

 Qualitative tests

-Because of the notorious toxicity of cyanide, many methods have been investigated.
+Because of the toxicity of cyanide, many methods for detecting it have been investigated.
 Benzidine gives a blue coloration in the presence of ferricyanide.
 Iron(II) sulfate added to a solution of cyanide, such as the filtrate from the sodium fusion test, gives prussian blue.
 A solution of para-benzoquinone in DMSO reacts with inorganic cyanide to form a cyanophenol, which is fluorescent.
 Illumination with a UV light gives a green/blue glow if the test is positive.